-The Shaker-style cabinet door is the most popular choice among homeowners.
-This style incorporates five flat-panel pieces: four edge pieces with a single flat panel inset in the middle.
+The Shaker-style cabinet door is probably the most popular choice among homeowners today.
+This style incorporates five flat-panel pieces: four edge pieces with a single flat panel inset in the middle, sort of like a frame.
 This provides a modern, clean look.

-Louvered cabinet doors are not as popular as some of the other styles, but they are a great option for cabinets that require ventilation while adding texture and visual interest to a kitchen design.
+Louvered cabinet doors are not as popular as some of the other styles, as it can be a more dated look and also hard to keep clean.
+Still, they are a great option for cabinets that require ventilation while adding texture and visual interest to a kitchen design.

 Flat / Slab

-Flat style cabinet doors, also referred to as “slab” style, are perfect for the minimalist.
-They create uniform, modern, hard lines for a sleek look.
-Flat panel doors are available in a wide variety of colors in laminate and wood.
+Flat style cabinet doors, also referred to as “slab” style, are perfect for the super-minimalist.
+They create uniform, modern, hard lines for a sleek, clean look.
+Flat panel doors are available in a wide variety of colors, both in laminate and wood.

 Raised panel doors are another popular choice for kitchen cabinets.
 In this style, the center panel of the cabinet door is raised with a profile or contour.
 Raised panel cabinet doors work well for traditional and transitional style kitchens.